-Disability Rights Connecticut, Inc. ("DRCT") is an independent, nonprofit organization established as the successor protection and advocacy system in Connecticut to Connecticut's Office of Protection and Advocacy for Persons with Disabilities, which was abolished by Connecticut law on June 30, 2017.
-DRCT’s mission is to advocate, educate, investigate and pursue legal, administrative, and other appropriate remedies to advance and protect the civil rights of individuals with disabilities to participate equally and fully in all facets of community life in Connecticut.
-We are a statewide organization largely funded by federal entities authorized by the Developmental Disabilities Assistance and Bill of Rights Act, Rehabilitation Act and the Social Security Act, and the Substance Abuse and Mental Health Services Administration.
+Disability Rights Connecticut, Inc. ("DRCT") is an independent, nonprofit organization dedicated to advancing the civil and human rights of persons with disabilities in Connecticut.
+DRCT’s mission is to advocate, educate, investigate, and pursue legal, administrative, and other appropriate remedies to advance and protect the civil rights of citizens with disabilities to participate equally and fully in all facets of community life in Connecticut.
+DRCT is a statewide organization authorized by federal law and funded by the Developmental Disabilities Assistance and Bill of Rights Act, the Rehabilitation Act, Social Security Act, and the Substance Abuse and Mental Health Services Administration.

 The responsibilities of the person in this position will include:

 Monitor facilities or programs serving individuals with disabilities.

 Provide direction and supervision to investigators, including caseload management, training, mentoring and monitoring staff.

 Lead team with an emphasis on assisting the team in developing and implementing strategies to accomplish work team goals.

 Lead and/or participate in drafting and issuing policy papers and public reports.

 Lead and/or participate in systemic advocacy involving issues of abuse, neglect and crimes against people with disabilities.

 Participate with other agencies and organizations to address recurring problems and issues related to abuse, neglect and crimes against people with disabilities.

 Monitor, summarize, and review legislation, and administrative policy and practices for agency staff and other organizations.